Site icon Bada Udyog

 III.
 Scope and Economic Significance: The Fabric of the Nation

-The scope of the Indian cotton textile industry is monumental, touching every aspect of the economy and society.
+The scope of the Indian cotton textile industry is monumental, touching every aspect of the economy and Cotton Textile Industry in India 2026: society.

 1. Economic Pillar: